mingzeG/DropCov/README.md

 # DropCov
-Implementation of DropCov as described in DropCov: A Simple yet Effective Method for Improving Deep Architectures by  Qilong Wang, Mingze Gao, Zhaolin Zhang, Jiangtao Xie, Peihua Li, Qinghua Hu
+Implementation of DropCov as described in DropCov: A Simple yet Effective Method for Improving Deep Architectures.
+DropCov is a simple dropout-based method to replace the exsisting global corvariance pooling (GCP)'s post-normalization by excuting channel-dropout considering both representation decorrelation and information perservation.

 ![Poster](figures/method.png)